Mirror Symmetry for Stable Quotients Invariants: Equivariant mirror theorem

 The standard $\T$-representation on $\C^n$ (as well as any other representation) induces a $\T$-action on the trivial rank~$n$ sheaf over any quasi-stable curve $(\cC,y_1,\ldots,y_m)$,

-and thus on the subsheaves of this sheaf.
-This action preserves the rank and degree of the sheaf and the torsion and stability properties of Section~\ref{SQdfn_sec} and thus induces a $\T$-action on the moduli space $\ov{Q}_{g,m}(\bG(r,n),d)$, with respect to which the evaluation maps
+and thus on the rank~1 subsheaves of this sheaf.
+This action preserves the degree of the subsheaf and the torsion and stability properties of Section~\ref{SQdfn_sec} and thus induces a $\T$-action on the moduli space $\ov{Q}_{g,m}(\Pn,d)$, with respect to which the evaluation maps

 are $\T$-equivariant.
 This action lifts to a $\T$-action on the universal subsheaf $\cS\!\lra\!\cU$ and thus to~$\T$-actions on the locally free sheaves

 This gives rise to $\T$-equivariant cohomology classes,